-In line with statutory requirements assuming revaluation from 2011 in line with CPI over the period to retirement subject to a cap of 5% ps over the period since date of leaving.
-The assumption for future revaluation will be consistent with the inflation based assumptions described above.
+Pensions in excess In line with statutory requirements assuming revaluation of GMP In line with cPl over the period to retirement subject to a cap of 5% pa over the period since date of leaving.
+The assumption for future revaluation will be consistent with the inflation based assumptions deacribed above.

-Pension Increases in payment
+Pension increases in payment